On the Computational Entanglement of Distant Features in Adversarial Machine Learning: Introduction

+In contrast, Tanay and Griffin \cite{tanay2016boundary} challenged this linear perspective, arguing that it fails to account for the absence of adversarial examples in certain linear classification scenarios, such as black-and-white image classification with Support Vector Machines (SVMs).
+They introduced the notion of "adversarial strength" to quantify the impact of adversarial examples and linked this measure to the angular deviation between the classifier's weight vector and the nearest centroid classifier.

+Moosavi et al. \cite{moosavi2019robustness} observed that adversarial training can induce more linear behavior in neural networks, positioning adversarial training as a method to regularize decision boundary curvature.
+Although this observation appears to contradict Goodfellow et al.'s linearity perspective, no alternative explanation is provided.

-Shamir et al. \cite{shamir2019simple} posited that this phenomenon originates from the inherent geometry of $\mathbb{R}^n$ using the Hamming metric.
-They perceive this implication as extremely counterintuitive and enigmatic, suggesting that all piece-wise linear neural network-defined classes are interconnected in a fractal-like structure.
-Expanding upon this profound insight, Shamir et al. \cite{shamir2021dimpled} introduced the dimpled manifold model.
-This model encapsulates the neural network training process by dynamically adjusting the network's decision boundary within a low-dimensional image manifold using the techniques of "clinging" and "dimpling."
-Adversarial examples are conceptualized as pseudo images positioned both "below" and "above" this manifold.
+Shamir et al. \cite{shamir2019simple} attributed adversarial examples to geometric properties in $\mathbb{R}^n$, particularly through the Hamming metric, suggesting that neural network classes are interconnected in a fractal-like structure.
+Building on this, Shamir et al. \cite{shamir2021dimpled} introduced the dimpled manifold model, which describes the training process as dynamically adjusting decision boundaries within a low-dimensional manifold, with adversarial examples positioned as pseudo-images both "above" and "below" this manifold.

-While the cause of adversarial examples is still under debate, Goodfellow et al.'s linear interpretation (explained in {\cite {WardeFarley20161AP}}) clarifies why simpler models like shallow radial basis function (RBF) networks exhibit greater resilience to adversarial attacks compared to neural networks.
-This interpretation also uncovers an intriguing observation: various linear models demonstrate similar responses to the same adversarial example, even after training on distinct datasets.
-It provides valuable insights into model interpretability, outlier resilience, and underscores the significance of comprehending adversarial examples within the larger scope of machine learning models.

-\textbf{Summary of Results}: In this works, we delve into the underlying reasons for the emergence of adversarial examples in contemporary machine learning.
-We've developed a physical model to simulate adversaries' ability to independently construct machine learning models using available physical resources via parameter inferencing.

-Our model deeply rooted in physical laws, particularly the second law of thermodynamics, which posits an ever-increasing system entropy.
-We introduce new notion of \textit{computational entanglement} which enables the establishment of strong correlations between distant features.
-A more in-depth analysis uncovers intriguing connections between our model and Einstein's theory of special relativity.
-Through iterative feature encoding, computational entanglement causes distinct features, regardless of their spatial separation, to become entangled.
-This entanglement correlation which is computational in nature, emerge from the effect of time dilation and length contraction, leading to the convergence of their angle difference, normalized Hamming and Euclidean distances, to zero.